oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 `<anchor_definitions>`) for which `<anchor>` can be used as an alias elsewhere in the document.

-An example of defining and using a DSL definition, a YAML anchor, is given in [scalar-unit](#scalar-unit).
+An example of defining and using a DSL definition, a YAML anchor, is given in [scalarunit](#scalarunit).

 ## 6.4 Type Definitions <a name=type-definitions></a>